 What is solar lighting and how does it work?Solar lights operate without electricity, since they create their own power.
 Each light has a photovoltaic cell that soaks up the sun’s rays during the day and converts it into power.
 The battery stores the power, and the LED (light-emitting diode) bulb turns on when the internal sensor detects that darkness has fallen.
 Depending on the manufacturer, it takes anywhere from 8 to 12 hours of sunlight for the battery to fully charge, and a full charge will generally provide light for up to eight hours.

 What types of solar lights are best for outdoor use?Probably the most common solar lights are used to illuminate garden paths or sidewalks.
 Most path lights, usually sold in multi-packs, come mounted on spikes that you just insert into the ground alongside your walkway.
 You can also find solar spotlights, which will dramatically illuminate a specimen tree, flower-laden gazebo, or some other beauty spot.
-A floodlight or lantern installed on an exterior wall of your house can make it easier to find your way to the door, or perhaps highlight an architectural feature on the façade.
-Motion-activated security lights will make your yard safer by lighting up when they detect activity in the area.

 How much does solar lighting cost?